julKara/Defeat_the_Demonlord/README.md

 * Dephending on the postioning of the orginal `Sprite`, it will not apear in the middle of a tile.
 This is a needed art-fix.
 * All animations are not uniform in size -> need to fix so all are centered
 * Changing `healthbar` color is not memory-efficient at all since it dublicates per character.
+* Enemies can probably occupy the same space

 **Annoying features**
 * You have to click on a unit to deselect them intead of just not clicking on anything else.